 It's rare when you meet someone who makes a lasting impression on your life, someone who has such significance that they shape you permanently.
-For me, that person was my typography teacher–the late, great Kay Amert.
-I remember walking into her Publication Design class at the University of Iowa, meeting her, and knowing I had finally found my path.
-When I think of her now, I remember her cigarette breaks mid-class, the jade ring she wore, the affectation in her voice that made me listen to every word she spoke, and I will always remember her advice.
+For me, that person was my typography teacher, the late great Kay Amert.
+I remember walking into her publication design class at the University of Iowa, meeting her, then knowing I had finally found my path.
+When I think of her now, I remember her cigarette breaks mid-class, the jade ring she wore on her index finger, the affectation in her voice that made me listen to every word she spoke, and I will always remember her advice.
 I once asked Kay to explain why I loved the concept of chance

 She left this world a few years ago with her last work in progress, The Scythe and the Rabbit

 .
 Many thanks to Robert Bringhurst for bringing it to fruition and allowing her memory to become legacy.